Apillon/ps-email-airdrop/README.md

     -   Automate email notifications with claim instructions for recipients.

 **Before getting started, ensure you have:**
--   Created digital collectibles using Apillon.
+-   Created NFT collection using Apillon.
 -   Access to an email server's details.
 -   A specialized Ethereum wallet for admin panel access.
 -   Apillon API key and secret for connection.